zSnout/zSnout.com/src/views/language/index.md

 In Lang, the only capitalized words are proper nouns.
 This excludes the beginning of sentences and titles.

+## Gender

+In Lang, nothing has a gender by default.
+When describing relatives, the ma- and pa- prefixes may be added to indicate a female or male person.
+In other cases, the words <WordLink word="man" /> and <WordLink word="pan" /> may be used.

 ## Pronouns

 Each pronoun is labeled using its role (1st, 2nd, or 3rd) person as well as a